rafaeleyng/does-match/README.md

 1. *whole match*: will try to find the whole exact query inside the text
 1. *words match*: will try to find as much words from the query as possible inside the text, in any order
 1. *lookahead match*: something like what text editors do when looking for a file, it will try to find all chars from the query, in order.
 Something like finding "dos mtch" inside "does match"

+## License

+This software is licensed under the MIT license